leonardus/OpenSimNet-doc/OpenSimNet.md

 * `INVALID_SQUAWK_MODE`: The squawk mode requested is not one of `OFF`, `A`, `AC`, `S`
 * `NOT_ENOUGH_ARGS`: The client has omitted required arguments for the command
 * `ALREADY_REGISTERED`: The client tried to send the USER message, but it was already sent previously
+* `UNKNOWN_COMMAND`: The command sent by the client was not recognized by the server